 - All new entrants to the Junior School are assigned to one of the three Houses: Dragon (red), Phoenix (yellow) or Unicorn (green)

-- The children are encouraged to work together and any House points won feed not only into the Junior School tally but to the whole School providing an overall winning House each term.
+- Pupils are encouraged to work together where any House points awarded, feed not only into the Junior School tally, but in to the whole school, providing an overall winning House each term.
 This encourages team spirit and a sense of whole school involvement

-- Each child will be provided with the appropriately coloured lapel badge to signify their designated House.
-Every attempt will be made to assign siblings to the same House
+- Each child will be provided with the appropriately coloured lapel badge to signify their designated House with pride.
+Every attempt will be made to assign siblings to the same House.

-Many parents, grandparents and guardians choose Read School because of our commitment to helping all the children in our care to fulfil their potential.
+Many families choose Read School because of our firm commitment to helping all our children fulfil their potential.

-We believe that well targeted support can go a long way towards meeting this wide ranging objective.
-Each child is respected and valued as important in the school, and for the contribution they can make now and in the future within the wider community.
-Our pupils have a wide range of abilities and skills; we aim to develop the particular gifts they possess, whilst providing a broad, balanced and relevant curriculum to aid them in their future career and life.
+Well-targeted, bespoke support meets this wide-ranging objective.
+Each child is respected and valued for the contribution they can make now and in the future within the wider community.
+Our pupils have a wide range of abilities and skills; we aim to develop any particular gifts and interests they possess, whilst providing a broad, balanced and relevant curriculum to help them in their future career and life, beyond education.